DIY Finishing - Finishing Techniques

 Do not apply thick layers

-If you want a good, long-lasting result, don't apply thick coats.
-Better several and thinner than one and thick.
-Thick coats create tension when drying and cracks can occur.
+If you want a good and long-lasting result don't apply thick coats.
+Several thin ones are better than one thick one.
+Thick coats create drying tensions and cracks can appear.
 And a thick coat of varnish or water-based paint peels off much more easily than a film of 2-3 thin coats.

 If possible, use a stiff sponge trowel for application.
 Applied in this way, the coats will be thin and even.

-I hope the above tips will help you.
-If you have any questions, you can leave them in the space below.
-I will certainly answer them.
+I hope you find the above advice helpful.
+If you have any questions, you can leave them below in the dedicated space.
+I'll be sure to reply.

 About the author